 EIS is designed to help smaller trading companies to raise finance by offering a range of tax reliefs to investors purchasing new shares in those companies.

 What are the main features of EIS?

-Income Tax Relief – Individuals subscribing for new shares can claim up to 30% income tax relief on the amount of their investment up to a maximum investment of £1 million (there is no longer a minimum investment level), in the year of investment or the previous year.
+Income Tax Relief – Individuals subscribing for new shares can claim up to 30% income tax relief on the amount of their investment up to a maximum investment of £1 million (up to £2 million in knowledge intensive companies), in the year of investment or the previous year.